FlappyBird64bit/FlappyBird/README.md

 ### A Faithful Recreation for Modern Android Devices

-This project is an open-source _(SOURCE FILES UNAVAILABLE CURRENTLY)_, 64-bit Android Java recreation of the original **Flappy Bird** game, designed to run on modern Android devices.
+This project is an open-source*, 64-bit Android Java recreation of the original **Flappy Bird** game, designed to run on modern Android devices.
 It aims to be a pixel-perfect and behaviorally accurate replica of the beloved and notoriously challenging game, providing an authentic experience for both nostalgic fans and new players.

 This project is born out of a passion for the original game and a desire to see it preserved and enjoyed on current hardware.
 It is a not-for-profit endeavor, created for educational and entertainment purposes only.